Elevating e-Commerce: Redefining Global CX at Farfetch

 Business Challenge:

-The Pandemic had created a positive shift to online shopping, but had put a massive strain on logistics and supply chain networks that higher business costs.
-These global challenges put our biggest experience differentiators at risk for the first time in company history, resulting in a dip in NPS and customer sentiment scores.
+The pandemic accelerated the shift to online luxury but placed unprecedented strain on global supply chains, logistics networks, and cost structures.
+These pressures put Farfetch’s most important experience differentiators at risk for the first time in the company’s history, resulting in a decline in NPS and customer sentiment.

-To understand the business impact in operational terms, we mapped what distinguished Farfetch and how those differentiators were under threat.
+To understand the business impact in operational terms, we mapped the elements that truly distinguished Farfetch’s experience—and how each was being compromised under growing global complexity.

-Preserving these differentiators required rethinking how service, data, and decision-making worked together under constraint.
+Preserving these differentiators required more than incremental improvements to individual touchpoints.
+It required rethinking how service execution, data, and decision rights operated together under constraint.

 Designing the Operating Model:

-To protect these differentiators, the challenge was not simply improving individual touchpoints, but redesigning how service, data, and decision-making worked together across the customer journey.
+To protect these differentiators, the challenge was not simply improving individual touchpoints, but rethinking how service, data, and decision-making worked together under constraint.
 The strategy focused on creating a scalable operating model that could preserve trust, personalization, and speed under increasing global complexity.

 The shift from siloed execution to an integrated operating model unlocked measurable impact at scale.